kurtdescalso/weather-app/README.md

     | Authorization callback URL | https://<YOUR DOMAIN>/login/callback |

  - Provide your GitHub app **Client ID** and **Secret** to Auth0 GitHub integration page and Save
- - Set the Application URIs to the following
+ - Set the Application URIs to the following:

     | Field | Value |
     | ----- | ----- |